 - Warfarin (Coumadin)

-Which Medical Conditions Cause Blood-Clotting Problems?
+Medical Conditions That Cause Blood-Clotting Problems

 You're more likely to get clots you don't need when you don't have the right balance between the kinds of proteins that cause and stop clotting in your blood.